submitted April, 2015

 Jazz critic Tom Hull’s in the 2014 Downbeat Critics’ Poll rated Paul Smoker's CDs, It Might Be Spring and Landings A- (or better).

-Brian Preston, piano was invited to give a recital and masterclass at Ithaca College in April, 2014.
+Brian Preston, pianist was invited to give a recital and masterclass at Ithaca College in April, 2014.

 Kristen Shiner McGuire performed the second movement of Nebojsa Zivkovic's multiple percussion solo concerto with the Nazareth College Wind Symphony in November, 2013.

 Beverly Smoker and Bonnie Choi have received funding for the SIS summer grant to enlarge our piano pedagogy library of piano teaching videos at Nazareth College.
 Beverly also performed as soloist in a concert in June with the Greater Rochester Women's Philharmonic in Rochester.

 Several students of Bonnie Choi have won piano competitions in New York State.
 Mia Gorczyca was 1st runner-up at the Hochstein Competition and 1st prize at the Virtuosi Competition in 2014.
 Lauren Kim received Honorable Mentions at the Empire State Competition and Virtuosi Competition in 2014.

 submitted April, 2013